 Of course, productions are made of images and sound, so the mobile lab is designed to work for this too.
 Alberto Parodi, partner with his for sound, also works initially where the production is being shot, and with portable units cleans up the raw audio takes, making ADR if necessary too, while synching the edit as it is being done.

-80% of the film or episodic television’s edit, colour grade, visual effects and sound are ideally finished by the end of shooting, and, at that point are moved physically to the Alberto Parodi's sound studios in Genoa for final tweaks and deliverables.
+80% of the film or episodic television’s edit, colour grade, visual effects and sound are ideally finished by the end of shooting, and, at that point are moved physically to Alberto Parodi's sound studios in Genoa for final audio mixes, refinements in colour and editing, titles and deliverables.

 Another technique for getting more bang for your buck in terms of image quality is the practise of oversampling - or shooting digitally or scanning film, by using higher resolutions than the final deliverable format will be.
 This offers better image quality for the finished product, once down-rezzed to the deliverable format.
 With today's deliverables now usually 4k, what this means is to shoot at 6k -12k, and then down rez to 4 on the final timeline for deliverables.
 It is also worth noting that using oversampling and compression render remote working eminently more efficient as the resulting reduced data rates mean faster transfer times over the internet.

 Talking of this, it is often thought that remote work is only possible in large cities with fibre optic cables, but, as has already been experienced during the spring of 2020 in full lock down by partner Alessio Focardi of Florence based , for those with adequate software and hardware it is easily possible to receive directly from the set 8K Raw with a 4G + LTE connection, even when living in the countryside.